Fast UAV Trajectory Optimization using Bilevel Optimization with Analytical Gradients: Methodology

-Our strategy is to use a constrained gradient descent on the function $f^\star(y) = f(x^\star(y),y)$ with $x^\star$ minimizing the QP for a fixed timing $y$.
-The descent method indeed has been used to solve bilevel optimization problems, and our framework is a variant of this method.
-Given an feasible $y$, we find a direction $-\nabla f^\star(y) \in \mathbb{R}^{n}$ and a step length $\alpha$ that can make a sufficient decrease in $f(y)$ while maintaining the feasibility of the new point $y_{new} = y + \alpha \nabla f^\star(y)$.
-The general issue is the availability of gradients.
+Gradient descent has, indeed, been used to solve bilevel optimization problems~\cite{sinha2018review}, and our framework is a variant of this method.
+Note that in Eq.~\eqref{problem:bilevel_optimization} and \eqref{eq:lower_level_problem} we express $c\in \argmin $ since the solution to the lower problem is in general a set.
+However, we prove in Sec.~\ref{sec:convergence_analysis} that the optimal solution to TOBC is unique.
+Given a feasible $y \in \mathbb{R}^n$, we find a direction $-\nabla_y J^\star(y) \in \mathbb{R}^{n}$ and a step length $\alpha$ that can make a sufficient decrease in $J^\star (y)$ while maintaining the feasibility of the new point $y_\mathrm{new} = y - \alpha \nabla_y J^\star(y)$.
+The key issue with this approach is obtaining the gradients, which we address in the next section.

+\Gao{Because gradient descent does require a feasible initial guess of $y$, it is worth describing how such a feasible point can be determined.
+For TOBC, feasibility requires meeting velocity and acceleration limits, which requires enough time to be allocated to segments.
+If the initial and final states are static (with zero velocity and acceleration), one can increase the total trajectory time by scaling the time allocation to make it feasible.
+In other cases, however, an initial guess may not be feasible.
+One possible approach to mitigate this problem is to define a relaxed inner problem with slack variables if the initial guess is infeasible.
+We leave this problem to be addressed in future work.}